 If your contact information changes, you should let the court know as soon as possible.

 You should check your email often (at least daily) leading up to your hearing, since the court may send information about your case and you may need to take action quickly.
 The court’s information for the hearing may change a day or two ahead or even on the day of the hearing, so it is important you check your email.

 Do not ignore the video hearing.
 If you cannot make the hearing, notify the court in advance (unless it was something like an emergency hospitalization).

 If you cannot connect to the hearing using the information sent to you, contact the court immediately.
 If your connection drops during the hearing or if you are kicked off of the call, immediately try to get back in.
+If you get back in, say to the court on the video how long you were off and ask them to go back through the part missed again.
 If this does not work, contact the court.

 If you do not connect for your hearing and do not answer if the court tries to contact you, a judgment may be entered against you.
 This may require you to file additional motion(s) and paperwork with the court, or else lose your case.